Fluorescein: Plant science

-Fluorescein has often been used to track water movement in groundwater to study water flow and observe areas of contamination or obstruction in these systems.
-The fluorescence that is created by the dye makes problem areas more visible and easily identified.
-A similar concept can be applied to plants because the dye can make problems in plant vasculature more visible.
-In plant science, fluorescein, and other fluorescent dyes, have been used to monitor and study plant vasculature, particularly the xylem, which is the main water transportation pathway in plants.
+In plant science, fluorescein and other fluorescent dyes have been used to monitor and study plant vasculature, particularly the xylem, which is the main water transportation pathway in plants.
 This is because fluorescein is xylem-mobile and unable to cross plasma membranes, making it particularly useful in tracking water movement through the xylem.
 Fluorescein can be introduced to a plant's veins through the roots or a cut stem.
 The dye is able to be taken up into the plant the same way as water and moves from the roots to the top of the plant due to a transpirational pull.
 The fluorescein that has been taken up into the plant can be visualized under a fluorescent microscope.